gradianudenisa/gradianudenisa.data_projects/README.md

 * Do Ask HN (meaning users submiting a post to ask the Hacker News community a question) or Show HN (meaning users submiting a post to show the Hacker News community a project, product etc.) receive more comments on average?
 * Do posts created at a certain time receive more comments on average

+This repository is a collection of my projects from Dataquest.io.